drwangusm/inter-rel-net-hockey/readme.md

 * Averaging at End
 	* The code for this can be found in `src/models/rn.py`.
 Instead of fusing the individual streams before the _f_ layer, it averages the output of each stream's _f_ layer at the end of the layer.
 This has only been tested on the joint and temporal stream.
 * No Relations
 	* The code for this can be found in `src/models/rn.py`.
-Instead of inputting a pair of objects into each `_g_` layer, only individual objects are inputted into the layer.
+Instead of inputting a pair of objects into each _g_ layer, only individual objects are inputted into the layer.
 For instance, for the joint stream, this would mean that each object would just be a single joint (for a total of 25 joints).

 ## Other Notes

 Here are some key modifications made to each file.
 * `src/train_rn.py`
 	* Made modifications to correctly load the configuration files for the joint and temporal stream.
 Also made modifications to support returning attention and printing the attention to the `attention.csv` file.
+	* Made modifications to the way that the `training.log` file is saved for each model/fold_X/rerun_x.
+The issue arises because of the fact that when we return attention, the model will have two outputs (the original output and the attention weights).
+This causes Tensorflow to rename the default metrics that are outputted.
+These metrics however are used in order to identify the best-performing epoch.
+In order to fix this, we read from the `training.log` file and replace the column names (the metrics) after finishing training.
 * `src/models/rn.py`
 	* Made modifications to support joint and temporal stream objects and fusion of joint and temporal stream.
 Add support for attention module and returning attention weights.
 Made modifications to support when the no relations option is used.
 Made modifications to support averaging at end.
 Note that by default, if relations are used with the joint/temporal stream object, the `'p1_p1_all'` relationship is used.
+This is because we only want relations to be established within the joint or temporal stream objects and not between the joint and temporal stream objects.
+This is similar in nature to the intra-person relationships from the original model.
 This creates relationships between each joint object (joint_i, joint_j) and each temporal object (frame_i, frame_j).
+	* For the no relations option, we do not use any of the relationships and instead input an individual object (joint_i or frame_i) directly into the g_theta layer.
+	* For the averaging at end option, in the `fuse_rn` method, we do not prune the f-layer (unlike the other fused models).
+Instead, we keep the f-layer from both models that are being averaged and average the outputs at the end.
 * `src/models/attention.py`
 	* New Keras layer for attention module to insert between _g_ and _f_ layer.
 * `src/data_io.py`